greco-project/pvcompare/docs/model_assumptions.rst

 The stardard building is constructed with defined building parameters, such as

-* length south facade
+* length south façade
-* length eastwest facade
+* length eastwest façade
 * total storey area
 * hight of storey
 * population per storey

-All building parameters are contained in 'data/static_inputs/building_parameters.csv'.
-The construction of the buidling, as well as the available facades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.
+The construction of the buidling, as well as the available façades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.

 The default building parameters are based on the following assumptions that have been adopted from `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_:

-Each storey (with a total area of 1232 m²) is defided into 8 flats, each 120 m².
+Each storey (with a total area of 1232m²) is divided into 8 flats of 120m² each.
 The rest of the storey area is used for hallway and staircases etc. Each of the 8 flats is inhabited by 4 people, meaning in average 30m² per person (it is assumed that a NZE building is operated efficiently).
 Therefore the number of persons per storey is set to 32.

+All building parameters can be adjusted in the inputs file :ref:`building_parameters`.

 Exploitation for PV Installation
 --------------------------------